Skip to main content

 Removing an Event

-To remove a defined action, simply click on the trash icon explorer located within the event box.
+To remove a defined action, simply click on the trash icon located within the event box.
 This action will result in the removal of the event that is bound to an action.

 Toggling Event Execution

-To manage whether an event should execute during rendering, you can toggle its execution status using the toggle icon explorer.
+To manage whether an event should execute during rendering, you can toggle its execution status using the toggle icon .
 This allows you to enable or disable the event as needed to meet your specific requirements.

 This feature is valuable for scenarios like debugging or temporarily pausing specific event executions without removing them from your application entirely.